shaoaaron/Medical-Anomaly-Detection/README.md

 # Medical-Anomaly-Detection
 (NOTE: Files are hidden due to sensitive information.
 Contact me directly for more information.
-Additional details on my website (will post link later).
+Additional details on my website (will post link later)).

 ## Overview

 This project is a machine learning-based anomaly detection system, aimed at identifying medical anomalies from a set of extracted features.
-Using Python and popular data science libraries, the goal was to implement a classifier to distinguish between "Normal" and "Anomalous" cases based on medical signal data.
+The goal was to implement a classifier to distinguish between "Normal" and "Anomalous" cases based on medical signal data by using python and related libraries: wfdb, numpy, matplotlib, os, scipy, pandas, sklearn, and imblearn.

 The workflow involved data preprocessing, feature extraction, handling imbalanced classes, model training, evaluation, and optimization of threshold settings to improve classification performance.